marc-rose/systems/golden-images/Readme.md

 ## Procedure Scope

 Servers and workstations deployed from VM Templates using a Guest OS Customization (GOSC) Specification require an image be created with certain requirements for each OS.
-Following are the minimum requirements for GOSC and our environment.
+Following are the minimum requirements for GOSC.
 Template can be targeted with an infrastructure provisioning tool such as Terraform to scale the process of deploying entire environments.

 #### Common requirements: